-- 2. Also, God's Word is dishonored.
+- In the New Testament Ananias and his wife Sapphira lied to the Holy Spirit. - a.
+By sinning against the holiness of God in this way, they lost their lives.
+(Acts 5:1-11) - C. The consequences of disobeying God and failing to uphold His holy character don't always come immediately.
+But sooner or later, those consequences will come.
+For example: - Failure to obey God and uphold His holiness in our obedience gives the enemy an opportunity to blaspheme God.
+That is what Nathan told David.
+(2 Samuel 12:14) - 2.
+Also, God's Word is dishonored.
 (Titus 2:5) - 3.
 Sin can disqualify us from service in the King's court.
 Saul is the classic illustration of that.
-(1 Samuel 15:23) - We can lose our life or our well-being remember Ananias and Sapphira?
+(1 Samuel 15:23) - 4.
+We can lose our life or our well-being remember Ananias and Sapphira?
 (Acts 5:5, 10) - 5.
 God's anger is invoked.
 Isaiah said, Because they have rejected the law of the LORD of hosts, and despised the word of the Holy One of Israel.
 Therefore the anger of the LORD is aroused against His people.
 (Isaiah 5:24-25)

 - God will keep YOU out of heaven for YOUR disobedience just as Moses and Aaron were kept out of the land of Canaan as a result of theirs.
 (Numbers 20:1-12) - D. Having a reverential fear of the LORD is NOT an option. - Solomon said, "...be zealous for the fear of the LORD all the day."
 (Proverbs 23:17) - 2.
 Jesus said, "...fear Him who is able to destroy both soul and body in hell."
 (Matthew 10:28) - 3.
 The apostle Paul wrote, "Bondservants, obey in all things your masters according to the flesh, not with eyeservice, as menpleasers, but in sincerity of heart, fearing God."
 (Colossians 3:22) - E. God has always expected His people to have a proper respect of His holiness: - The fear of God caused Manoah to expect instant death because he had seen God.
 (Judges 13:22) - When Isaiah was permitted to witness the greatness and holiness of God, he was also convinced he was doomed to die.
-(Isaiah 6:5) - When he saw the greatness of God's holiness, Job repented of all he had said.
+(Isaiah 6:5) - When Job understood the greatness of God's holiness, he repented of all he had said.
 (Job 42:5-6) - 4.
 Habakkuk trembled at the voice of holy God.
 (Habakkuk 3:16)

 - 5. The remnant of Israel feared the Lord when they heard His holy word spoken by the Prophet Haggai.
-(Haggai 1:12) - F. During our Lord's earthly ministry, people often came face to face with His power and holiness. - On one occasion when the disciples were crossing the Sea of Galilee, a storm suddenly came up. - Although they were afraid of the storm, we're told, "they feared exceedingly" (Mark 4:41) when Jesus calmed the storm. - b.
-They were far more fearful of the presence and power of God than they were of the deadly storm. - In fact, Peter was so ashamed of his unbelief that he pleaded with the Lord to depart from him.
-(Luke 5:8) - 2.
-When Peter, James and John accompanied Jesus to the top of the Mount of Transfiguration, they were gripped with fear and fell on their faces when they heard the voice of God declare, "This is My beloved Son, in whom I am well pleased.
+(Haggai 1:12) - F. During our Lord's earthly ministry, people often came face to face with the power and holiness of Jesus. - On one occasion when the disciples were crossing the Sea of Galilee, a storm suddenly came up. - a.
+Although they were afraid of the storm, we're told, "they feared exceedingly" (Mark 4:41) when Jesus calmed the storm. - b.
+They were far more fearful of the presence and power of God than they were of the deadly storm. - c.
+In fact, Peter was so ashamed of his unbelief that he pleaded with the Lord to depart from him.
+(Luke 5:8) - When Peter, James and John accompanied Jesus to the top of the Mount of Transfiguration, they were gripped with fear and fell on their faces when they heard the voice of God declare, "This is My beloved Son, in whom I am well pleased.
 Hear Him!"

-(Matthew 17:5-6)

-3. When John saw the magnificence of the glorified Christ in a vision, he says, "And when I saw Him, I fell at His feet as dead."
+(Matthew 17:5-6) - When John saw the magnificence of the glorified Christ in a vision, he says, "And when I saw Him, I fell at His feet as dead."
 (Revelation 1:17)